prisma/language-tools/packages/language-server/CONTRIBUTING.md

 ## Publishing

-The extension is automatically published to npm via Github actions (see `.github/workflows`).
+The extension is automatically published to npm via GitHub actions (see `.github/workflows`).